Jaishree912/Generate_Password_1/README.md

 Here is my first python project.
-Go on and generate your next password.
+The password is generated based on your choice of number of alphabets, symbols, and numbers.
+Go on and generate an unique password rather than using the same one for every website.
 More to come.
 Stay tuned!!!